All Episodes

 The politicians, the many politicians that attended his memorial, the many political and cultural figures that have been critical, condemnatory, and sometimes profane about Charlie.

-And it's very, of course, in a in a way it's also easy to uh you know criticize, but of course, after Erica Kirk's example, ultimately forgive people that have said crazy, rude, hurtful, mad, dismissive things about Charlie.
+But of course, after Erica Kirk's example, ultimately forgive people that have said crazy, rude, hurtful, mad, dismissive things about Charlie.

-But what interests me mostly is the exploitation, the political exploitation, and that's what I'm curious about.
+But what interests me mostly is the exploitation, the political exploitation.

 The political exploitation and what that might mean.

-Well, that's part of what I find sort of humbling and glorious.
+That's part of what I find sort of humbling and glorious.

-I think it's interesting to contemplate and to consider.
+So any attempt to mobilize, utilize, expand, or fetishize the event, I think it's interesting to contemplate and to consider.

-There's no question there's a good deal of very sincere grief, such as you described the three generations affected.
+There's no question there's a good deal of very sincere grief, such as you described, the three generations affected.

 And I've met lots of young people, old people that have been very affected by Charlie Kirk's murder.

-And those things are understandable and in a way, not if I can be blunt, not interesting because they are understandable immediately and obviously.
+And those things are understandable and in a way, not, if I can be blunt, not interesting because they are understandable immediately and obviously.

 What is interesting to me is anything where one might sense that it is being exploited by anybody to generate hate or to generate momentum.